Enielen/files-and-folders/book/part3/part3.md

 <center><b>VIDEO PLACEHOLDER</center></b>

-At the top of the hierarchy is a folder which is given the project’s name.
-This is called the “Root folder.”
-The root folder will act as a container for all the other folders in the project.

-*Often the root folder contains a README.txt file that gives key details about the project.
-The README gives meta-data or key terms that someone else would need to understand the project and folder structure.
-Inside the root folder, there are sub-folders:

-- Some research projects have non-technical elements to manage, like funding or approvals.
-For these types of projects, an Administration (or Management) sub-folder is useful.
-Sub-sub folders that live in the administration folder might include Approvals, Funding, Materials ordering, and other categories that are relevant to the specific project.

-- Next, a common practice among researchers is to have a sub-folder named “Data.”
-The Data sub-folder should contain all the raw data for a project.
-  - It is strongly recommended to always keep raw data separate from the pre-processed or cleaned data, and separated from the analysis.
-It’s also recommended to save any raw data in a Read Only format so it never accidentally gets written over.
-  - If there's a lot of war data, the Data sub-folder can be further divided into sub-sub-folders, as seen in this model.
-The sub-sub-folders should be planned intentionally to make it easier to do the planned analysis for a project.
-For example, in some project workflows it might be logical to create sub-sub folders that are named for each of the different variables that were tested, each of the species that were observed, each of the locations where observations were collected, etcetera.
-It all depends on the nature of the raw data and how you plan to analyse it.
-  - n each folder of raw data, it’s customary to include a README file that documents the file naming conventions that were used to name that set of raw data.

-- Next, researchers commonly include a sub-folder titled “Methods” inside the root folder.
-A sub-sub-folder within Methods would be Preprocessed data, which will include any data that have been cleaned or reformatted.
-Another sub-sub-folder would be Analysis.
-Then, for projects that use scripts and source code to analyse data, it’s also recommended to include a Scripts or Source code folder.

-- Finally, as part of basic hierarchical folder structure for a project it’s recommended to include a sub-folder called Outputs.
-Inside the Outputs sub-folder there are usually sub-sub-folders dedicated to aspects of publication or outreach.
-For example, sub-sub-folders could include written reports, graphs or visuals, scientific publications, and conference presentations if applicable.

-- Overall, this model follows a hierarchical structure that is organised from most general (the root folder) to more specific (the sub-sub-folders).

-- You may have noticed that the folder names are fairly short.
-However, they are also descriptive enough that you can easily tell what types of files will be saved in each folder.

-- Did you also notice that the folder names use underscores instead of spaces, where these green circles are?
-Also, they do not use any “weird” characters?
-Folder naming conventions are very similar to file naming conventions.
-As with file names, folder names must be readable for both humans and for machines.
-Machines often have trouble interpreting spaces and special characters, so it’s best to avoid them in file and folder naming.

 <b>Check your understanding:</b> Answer the True or False questions to check your understanding of the rules of thumb for folder organisation.

 <style>